 It conjures memories of my English-born grandfather’s cousins Lyla and Vic who after six decades of marriage, still giggled about their wedding day.

-Savers and scrimpers, Vic and Lyla managed long visits to Canada and the U.S. at least twice and made their way to southern Europe too, seeking out holiday sun.
+But Vic and Lyla were savers and scrimpers and managed long visits to Canada and the U.S. at least twice and made their way to southern Europe too, seeking out holiday sun.

-When we published a family cookbook in 2002, Lyla shared her recipe for Dundee cake, a sort of fruitcake, writing that she made it for Vic every ten days.
-The same cake, every ten days!
+When we published a family cookbook in 2002, Lyla shared her recipe for Dundee Dake, a sort of fruitcake, writing that she made it for Vic every ten days.
+The same cake, every ten days for sixty years!

 Just imagine, in today’s world of abundance and moment-to-moment status updates, choosing the same cake again and again, ignoring the new and the novel, the fresh and the inventive.